Wednesday, November 26, 2025

 Ompu Elsa weaving a Simalungun head cloth called 'Bulang'

 The slope of the loom is evident as well as the circularity of the warp.
-The warp beam is the horizontal beam furthest from her, while the cloth beam is in her lap.
+The warp beam is the horizontal beam furthest from her, while the cloth beam is on her lap.
 The top layer of the warp is 'split' by the heddles to facilitate weaving.

 “And what is the back called?”
 I asked.
 “Panutup,” she said, a word that denotes ‘closing’ or 'finish'.
 My elation ended abruptly.
 How could ‘a closing’ be the opposite of the ‘face’?
 How could 'a closing' be the ‘underside’ of a cloth?
 An unbidden image of a loom rose up in my mind, with thread ‘endings’ dangling down like something a cat had fought with.
 “I think we might have a misunderstanding, here” I wrote.
 “I am looking for the word for ‘below’, the opposite side of ‘bohi’.”

-Then she told me that a cloth has a ‘face’ (bohi) if it contained ikat.
+Then she told me that a cloth has a ‘face’ (bohi) if it contains ikat.
 Now I was truly confused.
 What could ikat have to do with the front and back of a cloth in the loom?
 “Ikat appears the same on both the front and the back of the cloth,” I wrote in return, indicating that I knew that there would be no visible difference between the two sides of an ikat cloth.
 “Ikat also has a face/bohi,” she wrote.
 “It has an upper and a lower part.”
-Now the image of a dangling hank of ikat-patterned yarn rose up and I tried valiantly – but unsuccessfully -- to understand where its ‘face’ or ‘upper part’ might be located.
+Now the image of a dangling hank of ikat-patterned yarn rose up in my mind and I tried valiantly – and unsuccessfully -- to understand where its ‘face’ or ‘upper part’ might be located.

-Awhile later, I contacted a weaver who makes the kind of cloth called ‘Sadum’, the only Batak cloth where the back side of the cloth faces upward, toward the weaver while she weaves (because of the supplementary weft patterning).
+Awhile later, I contacted a weaver who makes the kind of cloth called ‘Sadum’, the only Batak cloth where the back side of the cloth faces upward, toward the weaver while she weaves (because of the way they execute the supplementary weft technique).
 I thought she would be very sensitive to the notions of underside and upside of the cloth since she worked in the inversion.
 We exchanged pleasantries and then I mentioned that the Sadum’s underside was what was visible in the loom.
 “Yes,” she said, “the inside is what shows.”
 The inside?
 Yes, I could imagine the underside of the cloth being referred to as ‘the inside’ because it is worn next to the body.
 It is also 'inside' when the cloth is in the loom.
 I looked for confirmation, “You say ‘the inside’ and not ‘the underside’ or ‘the lower side’?
 Is this the 'bohi' of the cloth?

 “If you say ‘bohi’, I went on doggedly, then there must also be a ‘back side’?
 What is the word for that?”